 But perhaps the most important thing to keep in mind is that any exercise is better than no exercise.
 Although moderate-to-vigorous aerobic exercise is best, low-strain activities like yard work and playing golf regularly will also help your heart.
 You needn't run marathons to reduce your risk of heart attack.
 If you just get up and move around more, your heart will be better off.

-For more information on heart health and related topics, look over the links on the next page.
+For more information on heart health and related topics, look over the links below.